 Since the 1990s, the leather subculture has utilized the leather pride flag as a symbol.
 Tony DeBlase developed it, and the homosexual leather scene rapidly accepted it.
 Since then, it’s been connected with leather in general, as well as allied communities like the BDSM community.

 On May 28th, 1989, he debuted the design at International Mister Leather.
 The flag is made up of nine equal-width horizontal stripes.
 The stripes change between black and royal blue from top to bottom.
 White is the middle stripe.
 A huge red heart appears in the upper left quadrant of the flag.
 His stated intention was to let the spectator decide how to interpret the colors and symbols.

 Despite its popularity in the gay leather scene, the flag is not just a gay symbol; it symbolizes the whole leather community.

-The LeatherPrideFEST celebrates its third year with special events, live entertainment, vendors and lots of fun during the run-up to Pride events.
+The LeatherPrideFEST ’23 celebrates its fourth year with special events, live entertainment, vendors and lots of fun during the run-up to the Folsom Street Fair.
 Make your LeatherWeek a festival of Leather Pride!